 Advocacy services are free, confidential and independent.
-Call the National Aged Care Advocacy Line on 1800 700 600.
+Call the Older Persons Advocacy Network (OPAN) on 1800 700 600 to find out more about advocacy services.

 1. Work out the costs

 The Australian Government subsidises aged care homes to keep costs reasonable and affordable.
 Subsidies based on your care needs are paid directly to the home.